Cook smarter

 Use an instant-read thermometer to check that rested meat is still in the serving range.

-Where and how to rest
+Where and how should you rest meat?

 Method When to use Effect